Batch convert Word documents to PDF using Power Automate

 Batch convert DOCX to PDF - Flow trigger

-Our first step is to add the Get items action.
-It will retrieve all items to convert from a SharePoint document library.
+Our first step is to add the Get files action.
+It will retrieve all the required for conversion files from a SharePoint document library.

-Batch convert DOCX to PDF - Get items
+Batch convert DOCX to PDF - Get files

 Note